baurley/Mixed.SVM/README.md

 # Mixed.SVM

-A Bayesian mixed effects Support Vector Machine for learning and predicting daily substance use disorder patterns.
+A Bayesian mixed effects Support Vector Machine for learning and predicting daily alcohol use disorder patterns.

 ## Table of Contents